wrightni/OSSP/readme.md

 ## Open Source Sea-ice Processing
 ### Open Source Algorithm for Detecting Sea Ice Surface Features in High Resolution Optical Imagery

-### Nicholas Wright and Christopher Polashenski
+### Nicholas Wright and Chris Polashenski

 ## Introduction

 Welcome to OSSP; a set of tools for detecting surface features in high resolution optical imagery of sea ice.
 The primary focus is on the detection of and differentiation between open water, melt ponds, and snow/ice.

 The Anaconda distribution of Python is recommended, but any distribution with the appropriate packages will work.
-You can download Anaconda, version 2.7, here: https://www.continuum.io/downloads
+You can download Anaconda, version 3.6, here: https://www.continuum.io/downloads

 ## Dependencies